Skip to main content

 Related Article: What Is The Residency Requirement For Filing For Divorce?

-Idaho Grounds for Divorce
+Grounds for Divorce in Idaho

+You can also allege grounds for a divorce if your spouse doesn’t agree to either of the reasons above.
 Divorces in Idaho may be granted for any of the following causes:

 Related Article: The No-Fault/Fault-Based Divorce Debate

-Idaho Division of Property
+Idaho Property Division Process

-d) The needs of each spouse;
+• The needs of each spouse

 Related Article: Divorce Tips For Men: What To Do With The House?

-Idaho Child Custody
+Idaho Child Custody Laws

 Like most courts, Idaho uses the best interests of the children standard when deciding child custody.
 The court shall consider all relevant factors, which may include:

-b) The wishes of the child as to his or her custodian;
+• The wishes of the child

 Related Article: Idaho Child Custody FAQs